All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 - For women, yearly testing recommended if you are sexually active and younger than age 25 or 25 or older and at increased risk for this sexually transmitted disease (STD); if you fall into one of these groups and are pregnant or considering pregnancy

 - For men, yearly testing recommended if you are a man who has sex with men

 - When you have symptoms of this STD, such as such as pain during urination, vaginal discharge and abdominal pain (for women) or unusual discharge from the penis, pain on urination or painful, swollen testicles (for men)

 For women, a swab or brush of cells or secretion from your vagina; for men or women, the initial portion of your urine stream (first-catch urine sample); sometimes a swab of cells or secretion from a non-genital area that may be infected

 Test Preparation Needed?

-Tell your health care provider about use of antibiotics or, for women, douches or vaginal creams within 24 hours before testing vaginal samples, as they may affect test results.
-You may be instructed to wait one to two hours after you last urinated before collecting a urine sample.
+Tell your healthcare provider about any use of antibiotics or, for women, douches or vaginal creams; you may be asked to avoid using these within 24 hours before testing vaginal samples since they may affect test results.
+Menstruation will not affect results.
+For a urine sample, you may be instructed to wait one to two hours after you last urinated before collecting the sample.
 Follow any instructions you are given.